paulbarbu/ePseudocode/README.md

 TODO: coursera

-TODO: short-circuit the sau and si operators
+TODO: short-circuit the sau and si operators: "adevarat si ret 42"

 TODO: do not assign to function name inside function OR create separate variable